ibm-watson-data-lab/setigopublic/README.md

 ### Introduction

-The following example, done in Python, shows a typical way to use this REST API.
+The following example, done in Python, shows a typical way to use this API.

-The general flow is
+The general flow should be something like:

   * Find an interesting target in the sky and note the coordinates.
   * Determine if data is available for a particular point or region in the sky.